SimonLeitl/teamcore/README.md

 # teamcore

-TeamCore is a modular platform that connects playtime data with bonus and travel expense management for sports teams
+TeamCore is a modular platform that connects playtime data with bonus and travel expense management for sports teams.

 ## 🚀 Features